Add browse icons

 Custom browse icons are displayed in different sizes and formats, depending on the app. iOS and Android apps require SVGs, while Windows, and Mac apps require PNGs.
 While you can provide PNGs for your custom browse icons for all apps, we encourage you to use SVGs as they are easier to scale and will be used by all apps in the future.

-All images should adherer to the following:
+All images should adhere to the following:

 iOS and Android image formats (SVG)